juji-io/datalevin/doc/install.md

 ## Clojure Library

-The core of Datalevin is a JVM Clojure library, simply add it to your Clojure project as a dependency and start using it!
+The core of Datalevin is a JVM Clojure library with some native dependencies.
+In many cases, one can simply add it to your Clojure project as a dependency and start using it!

 If you use [Leiningen](https://leiningen.org/) build tool, add this to the `:dependencies` section of your `project.clj` file: